abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 we’re in.
 If there is some difficult interaction we have with someone, we can try to catch our reactions before getting upset or offended and try to relate to the truth of our experience.
-Sometimes when we state the simple truth to ourselves that, *This hurts*, we can cut it off right there.
+Sometimes when we state the simple truth to ourselves that, *This hurts,* we can cut it off right there.
 We don’t have to go any further into the difficult situation.
 That’s a good thing, because if we did go into it further we’d likely complicate the matter—*Why did this have to happen to me?